AriFordsham/GHCWiki/simd.md

 ```

 We have said that this is the lowest common denominator calling convention.
+The simplest is passing vectors on the stack.
+This has the advantage of not requiring vector support in the NCG.

+### Calling convention and performance

+The mixed ABI approach using worker/wrapper trades off some performance for convenience and compatibility.
+Why do we think the tradeoff is reasonable?

+In the case of ordinary unboxed types, Int/Int\# etc, this approach is very effective.
+It is only when calling unknown functions, e.g. higher order functions that are not inlined that we would be calling the wrapper and using the slower calling convention.
+This is unlikely for high performance numeric code.

+### Optional extension: faster common calling convention

-This might be passing vectors on the stack.
-But on x86-64 we know we always have SSE2 available, so we might want to use that in our lowest common denominator calling convention.
-In that case, would it make sense to say that in fact the wrapper 'f' has type:
+On x86-64 we know we always have SSE2 available, so we might want to use that in our lowest common denominator calling convention.
+It would of course require support for vector data movement instructions in the NCG.

+### Alternative design: only machine-specific ABI types

+With the above extension to use vectors registers in the common calling convention, it would make sense to say that in fact the wrapper `f` has type:

 ```wiki
 f :: (# DoubleSseVec2#, DoubleSseVec2# #) -> Int
 ```

 This is a plausible design, but it is not necessary to go this way.
-We can simply declare types like DoubleVec4\# to have a particular calling convention without forcing it to be rewritten in terms of machine-specific types in core.
+We can simply declare types like `DoubleVec4#` to have a particular calling convention without forcing it to be rewritten in terms of machine-specific types in core.

-But it would be plausible to say that types like DoubleVec4\# are ephemeral, having no ABI and must be rewritten by a core -\> core pass to use machine-specific types with an associated ABI.
+But it would be plausible to say that types like `DoubleVec4#` are ephemeral, having no ABI and must be rewritten by a core -\> core pass to use machine-specific types with an associated ABI.

 ### Memory alignment for vectors